SUNY Downstate Health Sciences University

-The School of Public Health's Global Health Elective, Health Care in Developing Countries, was initiated in 1980 by the Dean, Dr. Pascal James Imperato, who has been its course director throughout its history.
-Beginning in the academic year 2007-2008, Dr. Denise Bruno assumed the role of co-director of the elective with Dr. Imperato.
-The objectives of this elective are to provide fourth year students with an opportunity to observe and study the structure and functions of a health care delivery system, or some aspects thereof, in a developing country, to be of service to disadvantaged populations in a third world country, and to have a cross-cultural experience.
+The School of Public Health's Elective, Global Health in Developing Countries, was initiated in 1980 by the Founding Dean and Dean Emeritus, Dr. Pascal James Imperato, who served as the course director through 2016.
+Beginning in the academic year 2015-2016, Dr. Denise Bruno, who received her Master of Public Health degree in International Health from the Harvard School of Public Health, assumed the role of director of the elective.
+At the same time, Dr. Monica Sweeney, Vice Dean for Global Engagement, and Director of the Center for Global Health, assumed the position of course co-director.
+The objectives of this elective are to provide fourth year students with an opportunity to observe, study, and participate in public health programs in resource poor countries, to study health and health care disparities in such countries, to be of service to disadvantaged populations in these countries, and to have a cross-cultural experience.

 Admission to this elective is highly competitive.
 Annually, some 50 students compete for approximately twenty places.
 The admission process includes an examination of the academic record to date, a personal interview with a member of the Global Health Elective Screening Committee, and reference checking with faculty familiar with applicants.
 Students who have a commitment to a career in preventive medicine, public health, or primary care are given preference.
 Each student admitted is carefully advised by the course directors, who also arrange the overseas placements.

-Our program has always had stringent policies and procedures regarding selection of overseas sites and health maintenance.
-Students are not permitted to travel to countries which the Department of State considers risky.
+Our program has always had stringent policies and procedures regarding selection of overseas sites, health maintenance, and safety.
+Students are not permitted to travel to countries that the Department of State considers risky.
 Country-specific information is regularly updated from the Department of State, and in certain instances, the course directors speak directly with the country-specific desk officer at the State Department.
 In addition, the course directors regularly update local conditions through contact with in-country preceptors, some of whom have collaborated with us for many years.

 Financial Assistance for the Global Health Elective